Cloudouble/element/README.md

 * ensure that file has one each of ```style```, ```template``` and ```script``` tags
 * the script has to be a clean class definition like (for an custom 'example' element)
 * you can inherit from other Elements, simply use their class name instead of ```HTMLElement``` as below
+* if you are inheriting, also put the name of the parent class as the value of the ```extends``` static property
+* define all properties that can be set / get via attributes in the ```__properties``` static array.
+One include the current classes' properties, don't include inherited properties, they are automatically taken care of
 * you can specify which native element to ultimately extend from by using it's class name instead of ```HTMLElement``` as below
 * ancestor elements pass down their stylesheets to their children, with child stylesheets overriding their parents by being placed after
 * child elements can optionally include their parent's HTML template by including ```<template name="Parent"></template>``` code anywhere in the child's HTML definition.